icon

 Understanding More About Management Standard ISO 9001 Certification

-Note that as with the previous article the following information is not targeting specific certification bodies and is based on personal experiences.
+Note that, as with the previous article, the following information is not targeting specific certification bodies and is based on personal experiences.

 A client of ours had previously engaged a certification body before we met them to reach ISO 9001.
-The auditor stressed out the client to the point that they were concerned that they would ever get certified.
-Some of the issues the client raised about the certification body included:
+The auditor stressed to the client to the point that they were concerned that they would ever get certified.

 • The auditor would stress out the staff by standing behind them and watching everything they did.
 He would ask excessive questions that would distract them from their work